 - Multi-Function tool

 Some of these items should be standard.
 Additionally, it’s key to have water and food for your family just in case you’re stranded.
-I know many of us don’t think in terms of
+I know many of us don’t think in terms of worse case scenario, but it’s better to plan for it than have it happen.

 Personally, I love this all in one Emergency Kit on Amazon.
 Some of this kit is filled with first aid items, which is always great to have extra.
 That being said, for the price, you won’t find these items separately.
 In addition to my above list, the Emergency Kit adds in a tow rope, seatbelt cutter, wrench, and cable ties.